 - The defendant acted negligently in some way; and

-- You suffered serious or complex injuries as a consequence of that negligence.
+- You sustained a serious injury as a consequence of that negligence.

 The first thing your solicitor will need to do is to reach an agreement with the defendant over liability for the accident.
 Then they’ll need to prove the extent of your injuries – this can take a while with more serious injuries as your prognosis might not be immediately obvious.